How Accurate is Google Translate?

 As someone who frequently uses translation services, whether for work or for travel, you may be wondering about the accuracy of Google Translate.
 After all, Google is one of the most popular translation tools available.
 But how accurate is it, really?

-How Does Google Translate Work in 2022?
+How Does Google Translate Work In 2024?

 To get an idea of how accurate Google Translate actually is, let’s take a look at the base of Google Translate’s algorithm: Google Neural Machine Translation (GNMT).